Self-Paced Online College Courses & Degrees

 TESU offers flexible online courses that allow students to finish their degrees at their own pace, when and where they want.
 The university offers more than 25 self-directed classes in a variety of fields, such as business, English, economics, and more.
 Courses are offered at both the undergraduate and graduate levels.

-Associate’s degrees require 60 credits to complete while bachelor’s programs require 120.
+An associate’s degree requires 60 credits to complete while a bachelor’s degree program requires 120.

 Visit TESU Today